-On today’s date in 1853, Toronto Locomotive Works (TLW) completed the first steam locomotive ever built in Canada.
+On today’s date in 1853, the first steam locomotive built in present-day Canada was completed by Toronto Locomotive Works (TLW).

-Before this time, locomotives were imported from Europe or the U.S.; however, Canada would soon have a build of its own.
+Previously, locomotives were imported to the pre-Canadian colonies from Europe or the United States; however, with railroads opening across the colonies, Canada was aiming to produce a build of its own.

 Without the tender (also known as the coal car), the engine of the aptly named Toronto weighed 29 tons and stretched eight metres in length.
-While small by today’s standards, at the time, this engine was considered gigantic.
-The Toronto was on public display on Queen Street for two days before moving down to Front Street, where the closest railroad was located.
+While it’s small by today’s standards, the engine was considered gigantic at the time.
+After completion, the Toronto was on public display on Queen Street for two days before moving down to Front Street, where the closest railroad was located.

 In 1881, the Toronto was scrapped, and the last remnants of the TLW disappeared in 1909.